 Small but mighty, chia seeds have a variety of benefits (and a few cautions!) and are considered by many to be one of the healthiest foods on the planet.

 1. They Are A Great Source of Protein

-Chia seeds are a great plant source of protein, contain 4.7 grams of protein per ounce.
-Chia seeds contain all eight essential amino acids, a rarity for a non-animal based food and are much higher in protein than many other plants.
+The chia seed is a great plant source of protein, containing 4.7 grams of protein per ounce.
+They contain all eight essential amino acids, a rarity for a non-animal based food and are much higher in protein than many other plants.
 They still don’t compare to animal-based proteins, but especially considering the other beneficial properties of chia seeds, they are worth consuming regularly.

 2. Packed with Other Nutrients

 Don’t let their tiny size fool you… chia seeds are a big source of many nutrients!

 Just two tablespoons (about an ounce) contains 10 times the Omega-3s of an equal serving of walnuts, more iron than a cup of spinach and a host of other nutrients in smaller amounts.
 They are also a great source of beneficial fats, fiber and about as many antioxidants per serving as blueberries.